dfinity/portal/docs/tutorials/02_create_your_first_app/05_using-collections.md

 In this snippet we create a variable `votes`, whose type is `RBTree.RBTree<Text, Nat>`.

 :::note
-The current version of Motoko makes collections declarations a bit verbose and difficut to understand for beginners.
-We are working to create a more elegant syntax.
+Future versions of Motoko will introduce usability enhancements in collections declarations so they are not as verbose for beginners.
 :::

 ## `getVotes` method